Rahul-Hooda/Canvas/README.md

 # Canvas
-This project contains a samples drawn with canvas.
+This project contains samples drawn with canvas.
 More samples drawn with canvas will be pushed to this repo soon...